-After the event, you may feel scared, confused, or angry.
-If these feelings don’t go away or they get worse, you may have PTSD.
-These symptoms may disrupt your life, making it hard to continue with your daily activities.
+After the event, one may feel scared, confused, in shock or angry.
+If these feelings continue or worsen, PTSD may have developed.
+These symptoms are emotionally, relationally, and occupationally disruptive, making it difficult to function.

 How does PTSD develop?

-All people with PTSD have lived through a traumatic event that caused them to fear for their lives, see horrible things, and feel helpless.
+All people with PTSD have survived a traumatic event that caused them to fear for their lives, witness horrors, and feel helpless.
 Strong emotions caused by the event create changes in the brain that may result in PTSD.
-Most people who go through a traumatic event have some symptoms at the beginning.
+Most people who endure or witness a traumatic event have some initial symptoms.
 Yet only some will develop PTSD.
-It isn’t clear why some people develop PTSD and others don’t.
-How likely you are to get PTSD depends on many things.
+It is unclear why some develop PTSD and others don’t.
+The onset of PTSD depends on many factors.